Hellenic/fractalysis/README.md

 and how to combine them together.
 Each shader will have it's own specific set of features and how it affects the outcome.

-Each shader has a set of parameters (uniforms) that can affect the outcome.
+Each shader has a set of parameters (uniforms), which as well, can affect the outcome.
 For all those parameters, a configuration panel will be generated so the user can easily change any setting, to adjust the final render.

 User may also save their shader selections and configurations to a preset, to come back to them later.